Buyer Fit Snapshot

 How Custom Soft Matte Bags with Emboss Luxury Actually Work

-The velvet feel comes from a low-sheen matte laminate or a UV flood coat applied over 250–350gsm Kraft or coated paper, and these custom soft matte bags with emboss luxury surfaces absorb glare so the emboss feels sculpted instead of just scratched in.
+The velvet feel comes from a low-sheen matte BOPP laminate or a water-based soft-touch dispersion coat applied over 250–350gsm Kraft or coated paper, and these custom soft matte bags with emboss luxury surfaces absorb glare so the emboss feels sculpted instead of just scratched in.

-Embossing uses either a steel rule die or a photopolymer plate that presses the design into the board—depth matters; for a jewelry client I insisted on a 1.2 mm depth so the logo had gravity, and the tactile pop stayed noticeable even through protective tissue.
+Embossing uses either a magnesium or brass die on a hydraulic embossing press or a platen press that presses the design into the board—depth matters; for a jewelry client I insisted on a 1.2 mm depth so the logo had gravity, and the tactile pop stayed noticeable even through protective tissue.

 The build-up happens from the inside out: structural board, matte lamination, the embossed area, then optional foil or soft-touch accents.
 Some laminates, like the matte film from DuraPack, can’t take foil directly, so you need a kiss of aqueous varnish or a different laminate altogether for those custom soft matte bags with emboss luxury.